 - symptoms like those of a cold or flu, including runny nose, sneezing, sore throat, cough, aches and pains

 - loss or altered sense of smell or taste.

-Symptoms might come on very quickly and might last 2-7 days.
-Recovery from symptoms like fatigue and cough might take several weeks depending on how severe the illness has been.
+Symptoms might come on very quickly and last 2-7 days.
+Recovery from symptoms like fatigue and cough might take several weeks, depending on how severe the illness has been.